rubencaro/bolt/README.md

         coll = Bolt::Helpers.get_mongo_collection  # will be the testing one
         coll.remove # clear the queue
         Mail::TestMailer.deliveries.clear
+        Bolt::Helpers.save_tasks! # to save task documents with their test_metadata

         # add the task to the queue
         coll.insert :task => 'your_task', :anything => 'else'